sorukumar/blog/_posts/Draft-2024-04-12-Centrality-Measures.md

     HighClosenessNode --- HighBetweennessNode
    ```

-Looking at the graph, you may guess the HighbetweennessNode does not have super low closeness centrality as well.
+Looking at the graph, you may guess the 'HighbetweennessNode' does not have super low closeness centrality.
+There is a overall with other centrality, so in the contxt of LN, we dont get the incremental value from a
 #### Eigenvector Centrality

 To calculate the eigenvector centrality of a node \( v \) in a network, we use the following formula: